How Many Satoshis Are in a Bitcoin?

 3 min read

 Just as one U.S. dollar is divided into multiple cents, one bitcoin can be divided into multiple satoshis.
 Each bitcoin is divisible down into eight decimal places.
+Since there are a total supply of 21 million bitcoin, there will only ever be 2.1 quadrillion satoshis in existence.

 In the Bitcoin blockchain and the source code, all amounts of bitcoin are denominated in satoshis.
 These amounts are only converted from sats to Bitcoin for familiarity and readability.
 One satoshi equals 0.00000001 bitcoin.